 For the Cookie Butter Filling

-- In a standard sized mixing bowl fitted with the paddle attachment, beat the butter and the cookie butter spread on medium speed.
+- In a standard sized mixing bowl fitted with the paddle attachment, beat the butter and the cookie butter spread on medium speed.½ cup unsalted butter, 1 ½ cups cookie butter spread

 - Mix in all of the powdered sugar on low speed until incorporated, and then beat on high for 2 minutes.
-Scrape down the bowl, and beat again.
+Scrape down the bowl, and beat again.1 ¼ cups powdered sugar

-- In the bowl of a stand mixer, fitted with the paddle attachment, beat the butter and Biscoff crumbs on medium speed until smooth (this will take about one minute).
+- In the bowl of a stand mixer, fitted with the paddle attachment, beat the butter on medium speed until smooth (this will take about one minute).1 ½ cups unsalted butter

 - Scrape down the bowl and add the powdered sugar.
 Turn your mixer on the lowest speed.
-While it’s mixing, slowly add the vanilla, salt and heavy whipping cream.
+While it's mixing, slowly add the vanilla, salt and white chocolate ganache.
 Beat on medium high speed for 4-5 minutes.
-Scrape down the bowl as needed.
+Scrape down the bowl as needed.5 cups powdered sugar, 1 teaspoon vanilla extract, 1 teaspoon salt

 - Beat frosting by hand with a wooden spoon to get the air bubbles out.